demdecuong/CS202/README.md

 # CS202

-This project is about making a Crossing-Road Game with C++ Our members:
+This project is about making a Crossing-Road Game on C++ Console Our members:
 1. Nguyen Minh Huy
 2. Nguyen Huynh Tuan Duy